TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Content/Index.rst

    :alt: Moving content elements around using drap and drop

-Click in the gray bar at the top of a content element to start dragging it.
+Click in the grey bar at the top of a content element to start dragging it.
 The *Page* module will then show you where you can drop it.